noamaianski/portfolio/README.md

 >
 > ### The Importance of Hand-washing
 >> [Here](handwashing.html), I used pandas and Matplotlib to analyze medical data and to show how essential hand-washing is.
+>
+> ### Flanker-Simon Study
+>> In the following [project](noaproject1.html), I worked with a team to analyze behavioural data from an experiment that was ran in Dr. Aaron Newman's [NeuroCognitive Imaging Lab](https://www.ncilab.ca/) at Dalhousie University.
+We wanted to see if, in the study, there was an interaction between two well-known effects: the  flanker and the Simon task.
 <p>&nbsp;</p>

 ## Coding Accomplishments 🌟